 - Always have two emergency outfits available at all times for those mornings when you accidentally sleep in.
-(Check out our post on creating you own college uniform or browse through our Easy Outfit Formula articles for ideas.)
+(Check out our post on creating you own college uniform or browse through our outfit ideas articles for ideas.)

 - If all else fails, wear all black and throw on a few fun accessories.
 It’s a no-stress outfit that looks super-chic.

 - Find an all-in-one skin product, like a BB cream.
-I like this one from Garnier because it moisturizes, provides coverage, and contains SPF protection.
+I like the one from Garnier because it moisturizes, provides coverage, and contains SPF protection.

 - Curl your eyelashes before applying mascara to instantly make your eyes look more open and awake.